vsyrgkanis/adversarial_gmm/README.md

 ## Requirements

-Requires a Python 2 or 3, Tensorflow, and numpy
+Requires Python 2 or 3, Tensorflow, and numpy

 ## Library Files